wearefuturegov/nesta-skills/content/pages/about-page.md

   the world.

-  States of Change was initiated by Nesta, and is now an independent non-profit that works as a collective.
-It is brought to life by our[ international network of fellows](https://states-of-change.org/about), our government and delivery partners and the wider community of practice.
+  We were initiated by Nesta, and are now an independent non-profit that works as a collective.
+It is brought to life by our [international network of fellows](https://states-of-change.org/about), our government and delivery partners and the wider community of practice.
 ---
-## How we created the framework

-What started as a project in Nesta’s Innovation Skills team grew into a global research project with a diverse range of partners, from governments to leading innovation practitioners.

-We interviewed over 30 people experienced in making innovation happen in government, and since then we’ve tested the framework with governments and innovation experts, from Portugal and Colombia to Canada and Australia.

 ## Introducing the framework

 ![Nesta competency framework ](/images/uploads/nesta_competency_framework.jpg)